0w3nM/portfolio4_restaurant/TESTING.md

 - Menu:

-The menu was made to be vibraant and noticable by the users and was presented with many options to choose.
+The menu was made to be vibrant and noticable by the users and was presented with many options to choose.

 ---

 - Site Navigation:

 The nav bar was created and offered up all the options:
- ..* Sign in
+    * Sign in
- ..* Log Out
+    * Log Out
- ..* Account Creation
+    * Account Creation
- ..* Ability to Book
+    * Ability to Book
- ..* See your reservations
+    * See your reservations
  When each button is clicked it takes the user to the appropriate page.

  ---